Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference

-It is straightforward to substitute $x_{1,k}$ and $x_{2,\ell}$ in all the terms above with the OFDM waveform representation in \eqref{eq:ofdm}.
-The linear term contains the first (or \textit{fundamental}) center frequencies $f_1$ and $f_2$.
-However, examining the quadratic and cubic terms is of particular interest.
-Expanding these terms and using trigonometric identities, we get the following frequencies: $\{f_1, f_2, 2f_1, 2f_2, 3f_1, 3f_2, 2f_1 \pm f_2, 2f_2 \pm f_1\}$.
-The second and third harmonics could pose a problem to other receive frequencies in bands in the vicinity.
-However, the linear combinations (or ``products'') involving a frequency difference (or ``subtractive'') typically fall in-band and are therefore of particular interest.
-For example, $\{2f_1 - f_2, 2f_2 - f_1\}$ may fall in the receive frequency band.
+It is straightforward to substitute $x_{1,k}$ and $x_{2,\ell}$ in all the terms above with their respective OFDM waveform representation in \eqref{eq:ofdm}.
+Examining the terms of $y_{(k,\ell)}$, there are first-order (or linear) terms which contain the \textit{fundamental} center frequencies $f_1$ and $f_2$.
+However, it is the quadratic and cubic terms that are of particular interest.
+Expanding these higher-order terms and using trigonometric identities, we obtain OFDM subcarriers at the following center frequencies: $\{f_1, f_2, 2f_1, 2f_2, f_1 \pm f_2, 3f_1, 3f_2, 2f_1 \pm f_2, 2f_2 \pm f_1\}$.
+Excluding the fundamental frequencies, we are left with second- and third-order harmonics.
+These could interfere with other receive bands in the vicinity.

 \textbf{Intermodulation order:} The sum of the absolute values of the frequency multipliers define the intermodulation order.
-So, in the case of $\{2f_1 - f_2, 2f_2 - f_1\}$, we have third-order intermodulation products ($f_\text{IM3}$).
+So, in the case of $\{2f_1\pm f_2, 2f_2 \pm f_1\}$, we have third-order intermodulation products ($f_\text{IM3}$).
 Let us call the portion of the output signal that has these third-order products $y_\text{IM3}$.
+A similar computation can be made for a fifth-order non-linearity.
+These are $\{3f_1 \pm 2f_2, 3f_2 \pm 2f_1\}$ and are the fifth-order intermodulation products ($f_\text{IM5}$).
+Similarly, the portion of the output signal that has those fifth-order products is $y_\text{IM5}$.
+Fig.~\ref{fig:pim} shows the third- and fifth-order intermodulation subtractive products.
+These are the combinations (or ``products'') involving a frequency difference and thus typically fall in-band of the receive PRBs.
+The third- and fifth-order products have a bandwidth of $3B$ and $5B$.